gnanet/amacube/README.md

 ## TODO

 This is a uncomplete list of things that need to be done with this plugin
-* Add functionality similar to Mailzu (http://sourceforge.net/projects/mailzu/)
+- Add functionality similar to Mailzu (http://sourceforge.net/projects/mailzu/)
-  * Add left side menu area
+  - [ ] Add left side menu area
-  * Add "show summary"
+  - [ ] Add "show summary"
-  * Add Administrator functionality
+  - [x] Add Administrator functionality - DONE
-  * Add Site quarantine summary
+  - [ ] Add Site quarantine summary
-  * Add Site quarantine list
+  - [x] Add Site quarantine list - DONE
-  * Add "click on email title" to see email content
+  - [x] Add "click on email title" to see email content - Branch name: msgview-feature
-* Improve item selection mechanism
+- Improve item selection mechanism

 ## Version

+2020.08.25.
+Work In Progress: msgview-feature

 0.2.1 - based on Roundcube 1.0.x support.
 Support for Kolab styles.
 See CHANGELOG